Benefits of Cotton Clothing for Babies

 Final Thoughts

 Cotton is not just a traditional choice for baby clothing -- it is the scientifically sound choice.
-Its breathability, moisture absorption, hypoallergenic properties, and softness make it the ideal fabric for the most vulnerable members of your family.
-Learn more about the differences in our organic vs regular cotton guide.
+Its breathability (95-130 cm³/cm²/s), 27× moisture absorption, hypoallergenic properties, and zero microplastic shedding make it the ideal fabric for the most vulnerable members of your family.
+Learn more about the differences in our organic vs regular cotton guide, our cotton night suits guide, and our summer sleepwear guide.
 When shopping for baby clothing, prioritise 100% cotton or high-cotton blends from trusted manufacturers.
-Littlekart's baby-friendly cotton sleepwear is available on Amazon India, designed and manufactured to the highest safety standards.
+Littlekart's baby-friendly cotton sleepwear is available on Amazon India, designed and manufactured to the highest safety standards with AZO-free dyes and 130-160 GSM combed-cotton fabric.

 You May Also Like